Zika Virus Facts: What You Need to Know

 To ensure that the barrier remains intact and that mosquitoes stay neutralized, we recommend regular treatments every 21 days.

-If you are a business owner or a community member, or are planning an outdoor event, we offer commercial, community, and event mosquito control as well.
+Whether you are a member of the community, a business owner, or planning an outdoor event, we offer residential, commercial and event mosquito control.
 Keep your patrons or guests at ease.
-For more details, contact us at 855-995-3366 or send us a message at firstname.lastname@example.org.
+For more details contact us today.
 To find out if Zika Virus is a concern in your area or somewhere you plan on traveling, visit cdc.gov.